Explore the oyster trail

 The Narooma Oyster Festival, held every year in May, celebrates South Coast NSW oysters and our region’s best from farmgates up and down the coast.
 You can also take a guided tour on the Wagonga Inlet with Narooma Oyster Tours 0413849886

-Wagonga Inlet is has stunning oysters that are available to sample year round from the farmgates located in town and just out of town on the western Inlet foreshore.
+Wagonga Inlet has stunning oysters that are available to sample year round from the farmgates located in town and just out of town on the western Inlet foreshore.

 ~ Narooma Bridge Seafoods Oyster Sales at the bridge, Princes Highway, Narooma